 1. Small Registry Items

-When a bride and groom create their registry, they’re usually encouraged to add a variety of items at different price points for wedding guests whose budgets may vary.
+When a bride and groom create their registry from someplace like Amazon or Target, they’re usually encouraged to add a variety of items at different price points for wedding guests whose budgets may vary.
 If there’s a registry, take a peek: You might be surprised at how many smaller, less-expensive items there are alongside the top-of-the-line coffeemaker and new china.

 Choose a few of the more modestly priced registry items to create a little gift basket for the bride and groom.
 By doing so, you keep better control over how much money you spend, and the happy couple still get the spatula, measuring cups, vase, and placemats they wanted.
 Other guests might pass up these smaller items in favor of splashier gifts, so it’s a win-win situation.
 Many registries offer access online, and you can often sort items based on price to get started.